-Capitalism was necessary to the human evolutionary process.
-However, just like its parents, father feudalism and mother church, Capitalism is approaching its next generation off-spring.
-It can retire to the porch of history and watch the world transition to a new paradigm.
-Wage labor cannot sustain it anymore.
-Capitalists have become increasingly, simple 'rent seekers', rent seeking is a behavior not based in production and trade of goods and services, it's based purely on the financial sector using the government's monetary policy mechanism to enhance the value of their financial assets, most times intangible paper.
+Capitalism was vital to the human evolutionary process.
+However, just like its parents, father feudalism and mother church, it is becoming archaic.
+It can retire to the porch of history to watch the world transition to a new paradigm.
+Wage labor does not fuel it anymore.
+Capitalists have become increasingly 'rent seekers', rent seeking is a behavior not based in production and trade of goods and services, it's based purely on the financial sector using the government's monetary policy mechanism to enhance the value of their financial assets, most times intangible paper.
 The public good suffers immensely, because, the greater public's collective wealth is siphoned upward by rent seeking.

 Wall Street is a prime example of this.